 BOARD OF DIRECTORS

 He received a PhD in philosophy for research on the relationship between science and the foundations of morality, and a PhD in ecology & evolutionary biology for field research on rapid evolution in an introduced bird.
 He runs a Behavioral Evolution Laboratory, where he and his students study function and change in complex traits, especially learned behavior in birds and humans.

-Tom’s work (www.tompowelimaging.com) has appeared in hundreds of art books and exhibition catalogues, as well as in countless web and print publications including Art Forum, Art in America, Bomb, Flash Art, Art News, New York Magazine, The New York Times, Frieze, Art & Antiques, Sculpture, The New Yorker, Vogue, TimeOut New York, The Village Voice, The Wall Street Journal, The New York Post, Artnet, ARTINFO, and more.
+Chairperson Tom’s work (www.tompowelimaging.com) has appeared in hundreds of art books and exhibition catalogues, as well as in countless web and print publications including Art Forum, Art in America, Bomb, Flash Art, Art News, New York Magazine, The New York Times, Frieze, Art & Antiques, Sculpture, The New Yorker, Vogue, TimeOut New York, The Village Voice, The Wall Street Journal, The New York Post, Artnet, ARTINFO, and more.

 Eric Steinhauser, Creative Director

 Eric (ericsteinhauser.com) is a film director and creative director who has developed award-winning work for agencies, clients, and organizations.
 He’s helped bring humor, beauty, compassion, enlightenment, environmental consciousness, great taste and solid financial advice to millions on behalf of numerous brands.
 As an ECD, he’s created unique partnerships among agencies, clients, and media to develop new content and branding opportunities.

 In the early ’90s she founded and published WhatNext?!
 Intelligence for Your Future, a monthly newsletter devoted to new technology and how it was changing our lives, and later founded Net.Content, Inc., which developed content for the Internet.
-Currently, she is Executive Director of Thinking Animals, Inc. (www.thinkinganimals.org) which produces the series, Exploring Animal Minds in Manhattan.
+Currently, she is Executive Director of Thinking Animals, Inc. (www.thinkinganimalsunited.org) which produces the series, Exploring Animal Minds in Manhattan, and the Rethinking Animals Summits.
+She is the founder of the Animal Issues Thematic Cluster at the United Nations, a part of the Major Group system.
 She attended L’Ecole de la Chambre Syndicale de la Couture Parisienne, the Rhode Island School of Design (RISD), and Hunter College where she received an Advanced Certificate in the Psychology of Animal Behavior & Conservation.